Do Go On - 314 - The Oak Island Mystery

 It was just an island full of oak trees.

-Yeah, it was just, like, it's pretty, it's small.
+Yeah, it was just, it's like, it's pretty, it's small.

 People weren't living there.